AmoebeLabs/swiss-army-knife-card-manual/docs/basics/coordinate-system.md

 In a kind of 3D world, it looks like this:
 ![sak-card-toolset-tool-placement]

-The YAML definition is shown below.
+The YAML configuration is shown below.
 Here you see the toolsets (named set1 and set2) and the different tools: `circle`, `state` and `icon`.
 For brevity only the coordinates/sizes part is shown.

 ```yaml linenums="1" hl_lines="6 11 17 22 29 34 40 45"
 aspectratio: 2/1              # Gives a 200x100 canvas size